josephmate/coding_interview_practice/README.md

   2. eliminating recusion from a recusive method
 8. heap: implement a heap using Java and gradle build environment
 9. first_non_repeat_char: get practice with reading strings in C/C++
+10. remove_chars: remove the required characters from the input string
+  1. efficiently build the new string